pbutland/caughtlistening/docs/index.md

 ## About

-This site was originally created because transcripts for the trial were being published as images which made it impossible to search them.
-However, since this project started, these original transcripts have now been replaced by PDF versions.
+This site was created because transcripts for the trial were originally being published as images which made it impossible to search them.
+The original purpose of this site was to use OCR to convert these images into the standard PDF format as used for other court transcripts published by the New York State Unified Court System.
+However, since this project started, these original image based transcripts have now been replaced by PDF versions.
 The PDFs on this site are simply copies of what has been published on the [New York State Unified Court System](https://ww2.nycourts.gov/press/index.shtml) website.

 ### Audio